sgraine/HIL-coral-segmentation/README.md

 # Human-in-the-Loop Segmentation of Multi-species Coral Imagery

 The official repository for the paper: "Human-in-the-Loop Segmentation of Multi-species Coral Imagery".
+Code coming soon!

 If this repository contributes to your research, please consider citing the publication below.